Looking for more in Writing and Authors or Getting published: submitting to a publisher?

 Write in the third person

-Even though you're the one writing this bio, it's best written in third person so that it can easily be displayed (or read out) elsewhere.
+Even though you're the one writing this short biography, it's best written in third person so that it can easily be displayed (or read out) elsewhere.
 It also makes your bio sound more professional – and even more trustworthy.
 So rather than, ‘I’ve published stories in…’ go for ‘Adora Book has published stories…’

 Skip your extended life story